Santiramoli/ContainerSpy/README.md

 Demonstrate how low-level observability powered by eBPF can **enhance security and traceability** in Kubernetes environments, overcoming the blind spots of traditional container auditing tools.

 ---

+## 🛠️ How to Use ContainerSpy

+Navigate to the bpf/ directory and run:
+1. make clean
+2. make

+Navigate to the src/ directory and compile the main loader:
+1. make clean
+2. make

+Once everything is built, execute the binary with root privileges: sudo ./main